Research Intern (Revolving Door Project)

-The Revolving Door Project has an opening for a Research Intern.
-This is a full-time, remote position with a duration of approximately three months (exact dates are flexible as hiring is on a rolling basis).
+The Revolving Door Project has an opening for a fall Research Intern.
+This is a paid full-time remote position with a duration of approximately three months, with the possibility of an extension not to exceed one year total duration.
+Exact starting dates are flexible as hiring is on a rolling basis.

 Job Description: A Research Intern for the Revolving Door Project (RDP) at CEPR is responsible for a variety of important duties.
 The position involves:

 - Juggling both long and short term research assignments;

 - Working with and helping to manage multiple proprietary databases;

 - Contributing to blogs and reports; and

 - Occasional proofreading, website, social media, and operations support.